At a Crossroad: Weighing the Realities and Risks of 5G

 With LTE expected to last another 20-25 years, many organisations are already investing in IoT solutions today using 4G LTE in the areas of predictive maintenance and remote monitoring of equipment and infrastructure.
 The pace of investment in this area is expected to increase with the transition to 5G.It is fueled primarily by AI, the ability to push compute and heightened decision-making capabilities from cloud to edge computing.
 Accordingly, this enables increased autonomy at the edge and allows for more effective monitoring, efficiency and real-time action.

 Cost and Integration Drive the Timeline of 5G Adoption

 Determining the right time to jump into 5G investing is complex.
-The results of the survey suggest that about half of organizations surveyed are already adopting or planning to adopt 5G in the next two years, while the other half of respondents had no timeline.
-Less than 15% of organizations indicated they have already adopted 5G.
+The results of the survey suggest that about half of organisations surveyed are already adopting or planning to adopt 5G in the next two years, while the other half of respondents had no timeline.
+Less than 15% of organisations indicated they have already adopted 5G.